| DTC Data Sheet | |

 Symptoms

-U0284 symptoms usually show up as scan tool communication issues first, then cooling or efficiency changes.
+U0284 symptoms usually show up first on a scan tool and then as cooling or airflow-control complaints.

-- Scan tool: Active grille air shutter module missing from the module list, shows “no communication,” or drops offline during a network scan.
+- Scan tool behavior: Active grille shutter module “A” does not respond, disappears from the module list, or drops out intermittently during a network scan.

-- Warm-up time: Engine takes longer to reach normal operating temperature in cooler weather.
+- Warm-up changes: Slower cabin heat or longer time to reach operating temperature in cold weather.

 Common Causes

-- CAN bus open in the front harness segment: A broken CAN+ or CAN− wire prevents the rest of the network from receiving the shutter module’s periodic status messages.
+- CAN bus short to power, short to ground, or open in the network pair: A wiring fault on CAN+ or CAN- distorts the signal and prevents the controller from receiving the shutter module’s message.

 Diagnosis Steps